owntone/owntone-server/README.md

 no effect.
 Instead all soundcards detected by Pulseaudio will be listed as speakers by forked-daapd.

+You can adjust the latency of Pulseaudio playback in the config file.

 ## MP3 network streaming (streaming to iOS)